-I've now reviewed four of its closest 2018 competitors.
-In ascending order of price, they are the, , the and the .
-All five offer similar image quality overall -- in a word, excellent -- so TV shoppers who want the best TV for the buck will naturally gravitate to the cheapest.
+I can say the 6 series is the best because I've reviewed almost all of its closest competitors, including the 2019 M8 and Samsung Q70.
+I also compared it to a bunch of 2018 TVs, including the Vizio M-Series, Vizio P-Series, the Sony X900F and the Samsung Q8.
+All five offer similar image quality overall -- in a word, excellent, and each scored an 8 for picture quality -- so TV shoppers who want the best TV for the buck should gravitate to the cheapest.
 And that's the TCL.

-Now that I've reviewed all five sets, the TCL 6 series rises to the the top and earns CNET's Editors' Choice award.
-For savvy TV shoppers who want a 55- or 65-inch size and prioritize getting as much picture quality for as little money as possible, it wins 2018.
+Among all the major midrange TVs I've reviewed, the TCL 6 series rises to the the top and continues to earn CNET's Editors' Choice award.
+For savvy TV shoppers who want a 55-, 65- or 75-inch inch size and prioritize getting as much picture quality for as little money as possible, it wins.
 For other options and sizes, check out CNET's Best TVs lists.

 TCL adds a bit of panache with a rounded power button and aggressive, angled legs.
 The Roku TV logo is subtle and tough to spot on the lower right, while the shiny TCL below the screen is anything but subtle.

 As expected for a full-array TV, the 6 series is relatively thick when seen in profile, but from straight on, where it matters, the frame around the screen is quite narrow and minimal, with the typical slightly wider bottom edge.
 Speaking of that edge, its fit and finish on my review sample weren't perfect: There was some slight separation along the bottom-left corner.
 It's not a major issue (I probably wouldn't return the set myself if I noticed it), but something to keep an eye on.

 Rah-rah for Roku

 I'm a fan of Roku TV, for reasons I've documented extensively in previous reviews.
 Here's the short version.